 Within equities, which make up the majority of the portfolio, the Fund's returns were strong in absolute terms but lagged the market comparator.
 This reflected the fact that as a diversified portfolio, the Fund's allocation to the handful of technology stocks which accounted for almost all of the market's total returns is lower than the dominant share these companies represent in the market as a whole.
-Elsewhere, some of the Fund's healthcare stocks had a weaker period than of late, although those focusing on medical technology and surgical devices continued to perform well.
-Conversely, the Fund's avoidance of traditional energy companies was supportive of relative returns at a time when that sector underperformed the rest of the
+However the Fund's relatively low exposure to healthcare stocks and its avoidance of traditional energy companies were both supportive of relative returns at a time when those sectors fared worse than the rest of the equity market.

 Bond markets had a weaker quarter with negative returns overall, so it was helpful to relative performance that the Fund has a lower allocation to fixed interest than the comparator benchmark.
 The Fund's fixed interest holdings also performed better than the bond market as a whole.
 In other asset classes, rising bond yields continued to depress valuations for some holdings in infrastructure, contractual income and other alternative assets although not on the damaging scale seen in the second half of 2022.
-Over the guarter the Fund returned 0.99% compared with the comparator return of 2.09%.
-Over the last 12 months, the Fund returned 6.28% compared with the comparator return of 6.42%.
+Over the quarter the Fund returned 1.57% compared with the comparator return of 2.09%.
+Over the last 12 months, the Fund returned 4.30% compared with the comparator return of 6.42%.